mschiffn/comp_ui_toolbox/README.md

 compressibility and/or mass density to the mixed radio frequency voltage signals.

-The toolbox excels in
+It excels in
-the *repetitive* application of identical scattering operators in iterative image recovery methods and, thus, complements popular simulation tools, e.g.
+the *repetitive* application of identical scattering operators in iterative image formation methods and, thus, complements popular simulation tools, e.g.
 [Field II](https://field-ii.dk/) and
 [FOCUS](https://www.egr.msu.edu/~fultras-web/).